Connect Your Cloud Account

 Create IAM Role & Permissions

-- In order to connect your AWS account, you will need to create an IAM user with programmatic access.
+- To connect your AWS account, you will need to create an IAM user with programmatic access.
 See this guide on how to do that.
 Make sure you save your Access Key ID and Secret Access Key.

-- You will need to grant this user the appropriate permissions in order to deploy the resources defined in your Terraform code.
+- You will need to grant this user the appropriate permissions in order to deploy the resources defined in your IaC code.

 Add Your Credentials to env0

-- Go to the Settings page, and pick the "Credentials" tab
+- Go to Settings and click the Credentials tab

 - Click Add